php-cuong/magento2-sample-cronjob/PHPCuong/SampleCronJob/README.md

 This procedure consists of three steps:

+# For running this demo, please copy the PHPCuong folder into {Magento root}/app/code

 #Step 1: I need to create a file {Magento root}/app/code/PHPCuong/SampleCronJob/etc/crontab.xml, see the code in the path etc/crontab.xml.

 Explain this code, let’s check the params in detail: